danwerner21/UniFLEX/Software/Fun/README.md

 Number guessing games, Word games, Hide & Seek games, Pattern Games, Board games, Caves, Simulations, Star Trader, etc

-I bought in the 70's when I joined a computer fare.
+I bought in the 70's when I joined a computer fair.
 I believe it was at HP's stand.